-For information about where to access the tar files on ibm.com and the names of the .tar files for this release, see the "Determining which image file to download from the Web" section on page 6.
+For information about where to access the tar files on the IBM Web site and the names of the .tar files for this release, see "Determining which image file to download from the Web" section on page 6.

 Caution: Do not power cycle the switch while you are copying an image to the switch.
 If a power failure occurs when you are copying the software image to the switch, call your technical support representative immediately.